Deciphering Accretion-Driven Starquakes in Recycled Millisecond Pulsars using Gravitational Waves: Results

 \section{Results}

-To find the GW before and after the starquake for both \textit{model I} and \textit{model II} we consider the distance of observation to be $10 \: \text{kPc}$.
-We assumed the misalignment angle of about $\pi /6$ and the inclination to the line of sight angle to be $\pi / 9$.
-We take the initial angular frequency $346 \: \text{Hz}$ equivalent to the frequency of Cyg X2 \citep{King}.
-Accretion will result in the spin-up of the star, which upon reaching the breaking frequency will trigger a starquake, resulting in a change in existing GW signal.\\ Fig \ref{acc} shows the change in GW amplitude before and after the starquake for the \textit{model I}.
-At very low frequency (early stage of mass-accretion) the GW amplitude was $\sim 10^{-24}$.
-However, as the star ages its frequency increases due to accretion, it tends towards the breaking frequency ($\nu_{b} = 653.879 \text{Hz}$).
-Till the starquake the increase in frequency is slow and continuous; however, after the starquake, there is an sudden but substantial increases in the frequency ($\sim 10^{-23}$) (shown in fig \ref{acc}).
-As more matter falls on the magnetic poles of the star, the stress on the crust keeps on increasing.
-Once the breaking frequency is reached, there is a sudden change in the ellipticity of the star, which gives rise to a starquake.
-This leads to a greater change in quadrupole moment and, subsequently, to the GW amplitude.\\ For the case where the initial star is an oblate spheroid, we consider a stable star with $R_{eq} = 13.475 \: \text{km}$ and $R_{p} = 12.9 \: \text{km}$ and mass $1.46 \: M_{\odot}$.
-Using these values, we calculate the change in mass quadrupole moment to find the amplitude of GW emission for a deformed star.
-Fig \ref{GW_dm} shows the variation of GW for an initial frequency of $\Omega = 346 \text{Hz}$.
-Till the breaking frequency the change in GW signal is smilar to the previous model; however, once the breaking frequency is breached there is again a sudden but substantial change in the GW amplitude.
-After attaining the breaking frequency and the triggering of starquake, there is a dip in the amplitude of signal from $\sim 10^{-21}$ to $\sim 10^{-22}$, unlike the previous case (where the frequency increases).
-The change in amplitude of the GW signal is more pronounced for \textit{model II}.
-This is due to the sudden decrease in ellipticity of the star due to the starquake.
-The final configuration obtained is less oblate than the deformed star before the starquake (from eqn \ref{eccentricity}).
-This would mean that the change in mass quadrupole moment will be less compared to the previous case, which would decrease the amplitude of the GW wave.
-Also in both cases, the frequency of the GW changes and therefore there is a phase shift in the frequency due to starquake.
+To find the GW before and after the starquake for both \textit{model I} and \textit{model II}, consider the distance of observation to be $10 \: \text{kPc}$.
+We assumed the misalignment angle ($\chi$) of about $\pi /6$ and the inclination to the line of sight angle ($i$) to be $\pi / 9$.
+We take the initial angular frequency $346 \: \text{Hz}$ equivalent to the frequency of Cyg-X2 \citep{Wijnands,King}.
+Accretion will result in a gradual spin-up of the star, which, upon reaching the breaking frequency, will trigger a starquake, resulting in a change in the existing GW signal.\\

+Fig \ref{acc} shows the change in GW amplitude before and after the starquake for the \textit{model I}.
+At very low frequency (early stage of mass-accretion), the GW amplitude was $\sim 10^{-24}$.
+However, as the star ages, its frequency increases due to accretion; it tends towards the breaking frequency ($\nu_{b} = 580 \text{Hz}$).
+Till the starquake, the increase in frequency is slow and continuous; however, after the starquake, there is a sudden but substantial increase in the frequency ($\sim 10^{-23}$) (shown in Fig \ref{acc}).
+As more matter falls on the star's magnetic poles, the crust's stress keeps increasing.
+Once the breaking frequency is reached, there is a starquake, which results in a sudden change in the ellipticity of the star.
+This leads to a more significant change in quadrupole moment and, subsequently, to the GW amplitude.\\